0xxCodemonkey/SecretNET/README.md

 :information_source: This library is still in beta (as secret.js), APIs may break.
 Beta testers are welcome!

 ## Additional packages
-In addition to the SecretNET Core Library, the following complementary packages are available:
+In addition to the Secret.NET Core Library, the following complementary packages are available:
 - [**Full SNIP-20 (Token) client**](https://github.com/0xxCodemonkey/SecretNET.SNIP20), which exposes all methods of the [SNIP-20 reference implementation](https://github.com/scrtlabs/snip20-reference-impl).
 - [**Full SNIP-721 / SNIP-722 (NFT) client**](https://github.com/0xxCodemonkey/SecretNET.SNIP721), which exposes all methods of the [SNIP-721 reference implementation](https://github.com/baedrik/snip721-reference-impl).
 - **UI Package** (coming soon), which contains typical MAUI controls such as Confirm Transaction, Wallet Setup, Scan Keplr QR, etc.